 This sentence is not grammatically incorrect.
 But most people will agree that it’s harder to read and understand than the first one (and might require a second or third reading).
 Notice that the subject of this sentence is a long noun phrase: “That students retained more information when classroom activities involved student-directed inquiry” (and the verb is the past-tense verb of being: “was”).
 But that phrase is not really a character that performs some action.
 Instead, it’s just being equated with something else.
 That is, this sentence simply states that one thing was equal to another thing: noun phrase (“that…inquiry”) = one of the key facts revealed by the analysis.
 Notice also that, because the subject is a long phrase, the verb is not near the beginning of the sentence.
-That means that the reader has to keep a lot of information in their short term memory before they get to the “payoff” of the verb (see my page on Audience for more info on this point).
+That means that the reader has to keep a lot of information in their short term memory before they get to the “payoff” of the verb (see point 5 below for more info on this point; see also my page on Audience).

 So, because the first sentence tells its message by giving us a character (“analysis”) that does something (“revealed that…”), it’s a lot easier to read and understand than the second sentence (which tells the same message but doesn’t give us a character or an action).
 Make sense?

 Point 2: Style and clarity are for the reader.

 As Williams’s student Larry McEnerney (himself a brilliant writing guru) likes to say:

 No writing advice makes any sense unless we clarify who the reader is and what they expect to get out of the text.